ligato/docs/docs/tutorials/06_plugin-lookup.md

 If you start and stop the program now, you would notice that the code starts the plugins in the same order as they were put to the `agent.Plugin()` method.
 When the program terminates, the code stops the plugins in the reverse order.

 This is very important because this code pattern ensures the dependency plugin starts first.
 The primary plugin starts second.

-The primary plugin will stop before its dependency starts.
+---

-Now you can create a relationship between plugins.
-In order to test this, you need a method in the `HelloUniverse` which is called from the outside.
+Now, you can create a relationship between plugins.
+In order to test this, you need a method in the HelloUniverse plugin that is called from the outside.

-To address this requirement, create a simple flag which is set in the `Init()`, and can be retrieved via `IsCreated` method.
-The `IsCreated` method returns true if the code creates the `HelloUniverse` plugin.
+To address this requirement, create a flag which is set in the `Init()` method, and can be retrieved via the `IsCreated()` method.
+The `IsCreated()` method returns true if the code initializes the HelloUniverse plugin.
 Otherwise, the method will return false:
 ````go
 type HelloUniverse struct{
 	created bool    // add the flag
 }
 ````

+---

-Set the `created` field in the `Init()`:
+Set the `created` field in the `Init()` method:
 ```go
 func (p *HelloUniverse) Init() error {
 	log.Println("Hello Universe!")